 - Uplink Message – a message from a Device to an Application

 - Downlink Message – a message from an Application to a Device

 In this tutorial, we’ll see how to create a LoraWAN network programmed in Python using Zerynth and connected to The Things Network.
 In particular, we’ll see how to:

 - Program a Node in Python using Zerynth.
 In this case, the node is a Flip&Click by Mikroelektronika (based on the microcontroller SAM3X by Microchip).
 The LoRa module is a “LoRa Click” by Mikroelektronika (based on the RN2483 chip by Microchip).

 - Connect the node to TTN (The Things Network) Console.

 - LoraWAN Gateway.
 In this case, we’ve used a Link Labs BS-8, an industrial-grade IoT/M2M gateway for use with LoRa networks.
 It’s capable of supporting thousands of endpoints with 8 simultaneous receive channels.

 - LoraWAN endpoints.
-In this case, we’ve used Flip&Click as MCU board and a LoRa Click, that carry Microchip’s RN2483 fully certified LoRa Sub-GHz, 433/868 MHz European R&TTE Directive Assessed Radio Modem.
+In this case, we’ve used Flip&Click as an MCU board and a LoRa Click, that carries Microchip’s RN2483 fully certified LoRa Sub-GHz, 433/868 MHz European R&TTE Directive Assessed Radio Modem.
 Two antenna connectors allow you to choose which of the two frequency bands will be employed.
-In the figure below is also present a Temp&Hum Click (not necessary for this tutorial).
+The figure below also presents a Temp&Hum Click (not necessary for this tutorial).

 - Zerynth Studio: our professional IDE that provides a platform for developing your Python or hybrid C/Python code and managing your boards.
-It includes a compiler, debugger and an editor, alongside tutorials and example projects for an easy learning experience.
+It includes a compiler, debugger, and editor, alongside tutorials and example projects for an easy learning experience.

 - TTN (The Things Network) Console: you need to create/register an account entering a username and an email address.